 Up to one year of the required education may be substituted by experience in full-time, or equivalent part-time, paid law enforcement or correctional work in a probation or parole agency, or correctional institution on the basis of 173.6 hours = 21.7 days = 1 work month = 3 semester or 4.5 quarter units.

 Note: If the minimum qualifications include an educational or certificate/license requirement, applicants must submit proof of requirements with the application.
 Failure to submit proof of requirements may result in disqualification from the examination.
 Unofficial transcripts are acceptable.
 For guidelines on submitting acceptable proof of educational requirements, please click here (Download PDF reader) or speak to someone in our office before the cut-off date listed in this notice.

 Note: If the word “experience” is referenced in the minimum qualifications, it means full-time paid experience unless the minimum qualification states that volunteer experience is acceptable.
 Part-time paid experience may be accumulated and pro-rated to meet the total experience requirements.

-A valid California Driver License, Class C or higher, may be required at the time of appointment.
+License Requirement: A valid California Driver License, Class C or higher, shall be required at the time of appointment.
 Failure to obtain or maintain the appropriate California Driver License may constitute cause for personnel action in accordance with Civil Service Rules or applicable bargaining agreement.
 Individuals who do not meet this requirement due to disability will be reviewed on a case-by-case basis.

-Some positions in this class may require the incumbent to be able to:
+Positions in this class require the incumbents to be able to:

 Individuals who do not meet these requirements due to disability will be reviewed on a case-by-case basis.

-Some positions in this class may require the incumbent to:
+Positions in this class require the incumbents to: